InstaPy/InstaPy/DOCUMENTATION.md

 Using this style, you will never have to worry about what is the correct alias of the **pip** for you specific _python_ installation and all you have to know is just the _python_'s alias you use.

 ### Dealing with Selenium Common Exception Issues

+##### selenium.common.exceptions.WebDriverException: Message: unknown error: Cannot read property 'entry_data' of undefined
+This error could also caused by unstable Internet connection or Instagram's web changed their data-structure.

 ##### TL;DR - Make sure your chromedriver version is compatible with your Google Chrome version.
 Occasionally *Instapy* will stop working because one of the issues below has been thrown.